-As a consequence of our assumptions, the overall framework needs to deal throughout with approximations [10,15,28].
+As a consequence of our assumptions, the overall framework needs to deal throughout with approximations [10, 14, 22].
 Thus, while the system can be complete with respect to statically decidable properties (e.g., certain type systems), it cannot be complete in general, and analysis may or may not be able to prove in general that a given assertion holds.
 The overall operation of the system will be sometimes imprecise but must always be safe.
 This means that all violations of assertions flagged by the system should indeed be violations, but perhaps there are assertions which the system cannot statically determine to hold or not.
-This means that the compiler cannot in general reject a program because it has not been able to prove that the complete specification holds.
+This means that the compiler cannot in general reject a program because it has not been able to prove that the complete specificiation holds.
 In order to limit the impact of this and at the same time detect as many errors as possible, we would like to design the framework and the assertion language in such a way that dynamic checking of assertions (run-time tests) is supported in addition to static checking.
-Furthermore, we would like to use, to the extent possible, the source language to perform such run-time tests, so that, at least conceptually, the addition of run-time tests to a program can be viewed as a source to source transformation.
+Furthermore, we would like to use (to the extent possible) the source language to perform such run-time tests, so that (at least conceptually) the addition of run-time tests to a program can be viewed as a source to source transformation.

-Our approach is strongly motivated by the availability of powerful and mature static analyzers for (constraint) logic programs, generally based on abstract interpretation [15].
-These analyzers have proved quite effective in statically inferring a wide range of program properties accurately and efficiently, for realistic programs (see, e.g., [29,34,12,24,25,31,8,9] and their references).
+Our approach is strongly motivated by the availability of powerful and mature static analyzers for (constraint) logic programs, generally based on abstract interpretation [14].
+These analyzers have proved quite effective in statically inferring a wide range of program properties accurately and efficiently, for realistic programs (see, e.g., [23, 28, 11, 20, 21, 25, 8, 9] and their references).
 Such properties can range from types and modes to determinacy, non-failure, computational cost, independence, or termination, to name a few.
-Traditionally the results of static analyses have been applied primarily to program optimization: parallelization, partial evaluation, low level code optimization, etc. However, here we are interested instead in the applications of static analysis in program development (see, e.g., [5,10,28]), and in particular in validation and error detection.
-Our objective is, along the lines suggested in [40], to combine program optimization and debugging into a generic integrated tool which uses multiple program analyses such as mode type, termination, cost, non-floundering, etc.
+Traditionally the results of static analyses have been applied primarily to program optimization: parallelization, partial evaluation, low level code optimization, etc. However, here we are interested instead in the applications of static analysis in program development (see, e.g., [5, 10, 22]), and, in particular in validation and error detection.